Serotonergic Psychedelic Mechanism

 While there have been recent developments in treatment options for PPD, there continues to be a significant unmet need for a solution that offers a faster onset of action, greater efficacy after only a single dose, with limited interruption in breast feeding and a faster return to normal daily activities.

-Adjustment Disorder in Cancer
+Adjustment Disorder

 PIPELINE